material-components/material-components-ios/components/Buttons/docs/theming.md

 # Buttons Theming

-You can theme buttons with your app's schemes using the ButtonThemer extension.
+You can theme an MDCButton to match one of the Material Design button styles using your app's schemes in the ButtonThemer extension.

-You must first add the Button Themer extension to your project:
+You must first add the ButtonThemer extension to your project:

 ```bash
 pod 'MaterialComponents/Buttons+Extensions/ButtonThemer'
 ```

-## Example code
+You can then import the extension and create an `MDCButtonScheme` instance.
+A button scheme defines the design parameters that you can use to theme your buttons.

 <!--<div class="material-code-render" markdown="1">-->
 #### Swift